pravatbhusal/longhorn-dining/README.md

 ### Client
 The client uses bare-bones HTML, CSS, and JavaScript.

 To setup the client's connection to the server, go to ```client/js/server.js``` and configure the server properties.

 To initiate the client, copy and paste the files inside the ```client``` folder into your web-server's public HTML folder.

-# UT Menu Parsing Guide
+# Menu Parsing Guide
+Only read this parsing guide if the menu URL has shut down or its HTML changes.

-Because this web-app relies on the UT Dining page's HTML, if the HTML code to the UT menu changes or the UT menu's website shuts down, then this guide will show you how to format the data from the server for the client to properly parse it.
+This web-app depends on the UT menu's webpage, so if the HTML code to the UT menu changes or the UT menu's website shuts down, then this guide will show you how to format the data from the server for the client to properly parse it.

-### URL Changes to UT Menu
+### Menu Page URL
-If the URL to the UT Menu page changes, change it in the ```config/scraper.json```.
+If the URL to the menu page changes, configure it in the ```config/scraper.json``` file.

+Note that if the HTML to the menu page changes, then you must change the web-scraping code in Python.
+Read the "```scraper.py``` Methods" to learn how the JSON data must be formatted so that the client can parse the JSON data from the server properly.

 ### scraper.py Methods
+If the HTML to the menu page changes, then you must make sure to correctly format the JSON data to the client.
+Listed below are the methods in the ```server/scraper.py``` file that creates and formats the JSON data the client parses.

 ##### 1. parse_meals(url)
 Returns the meals with the link to the meal's locations in JSON format.